Bursera

 Another

-large, B. simaruba-like tree, this species is often referred to
+large, B. simaruba-like tree, this species was formerly known

 as Terebinthus acuminatus.
 Like some other members of the simaruba